cqtan/Laravel-Crud-Sandbox/readme.md

 ```
 * To check your pgsql information if you want to add the it directly to the snippet above:
     * **heroku config --app lit-retreat-6653 | grep DATABASE_URL**
-* Commit changes and push to heroku and finally migrate your database:
+* Commit changes and push to Heroku and finally migrate your database:
     * **heroku run php artisan migrate --app <app_name>**
 * You should now have a working app when viewing in the browser:
     * **heroku open**